-The evening of April 23, 2020, Governor Kemp issued an Executive Order authorizing nonprofit corporations, including condominium and homeowners’ associations, to hold membership meetings by means of remote communication, such as telephone conference or virtual meeting platform.
+The evening of April 23, 2020, Governor Kemp issued an Executive Order authorizing nonprofit corporations, including condominium and homeowners’ associations, to hold remote membership meetings, such as telephone conference or virtual meeting platform.

 Prior to the April 23, 2020 Order, while Georgia law permitted community association Board of Directors’ meetings to be held via remote communication in which all Directors present could hear and speak to one another, Georgia law did not permit membership meetings held via remote communication.
 The April 23, 2020 Order extends a prior March 20, 2020 Governor’s Executive Order providing such remote membership meeting rights to for-profit corporations to non-profit corporations.
 The text of the April 23, 2020 Order can be found here and the March 20, 2020 Order here.
 After reviewing the orders, contact a professional community association attorney to clarify any questions.

 Community Association Attorney Breaks Down Legal Requirements for Remote HOA Membership Meetings During Public Health State of Emergency

 The Governor’s April 23, 2020 Order provides a potentially helpful avenue for community associations who must hold an HOA membership meeting during the pandemic to do so safely via virtual meeting technology or telephone conference.
 However, the Order contains specific restrictions that any meeting held via remote communication must meet in order to be valid.
 First, the April 23, 2020 Order only applies to membership meetings for which the notice of meeting is provided during the Public Health State of Emergency, which currently extends until June 12, 2020.